Stir-Fried Noodles with Soy Ginger Sauce

 Chinese recipes use a lot of ginger and sometimes ginger juice.
 A week ago I was making some traditional pudding which needs about 80ml of ginger juice, that’s a lot of ginger!
 I blended A LOT of ginger in a food processor to make ginger juice, squeezed them to get all the juices but didn’t need the leftover ginger pulp.
 So I thought, why not keep these finely minced ginger in a jar?
 I put them all in a glass jar, added enough oil to cover all the ginger and put it in the fridge.
 Now I can use it for stir-fries and marinades, super handy!

-Most types of noodles will work for this recipe.
-I usually use thicker udon noodles; this time, I used medium noodles.
-Get the ready-to-cook ones like this, so you don’t have to cook them separately beforehand.
-If you cook the noodles in a pan of water just before you stir-fry them, they could get all soggy and mushy because of the moisture.😕 So don’t forget to drain your noodles very well before adding them to the pan, unless you use these ready-to-cook noodles.
+Get the ready-to-cook ones, so you don’t have to cook them separately beforehand.
+If you cook the noodles in a pan of water just before you stir-fry them, they could get all soggy and mushy because of the moisture.
+So if you are using dry noodles, don’t forget to drain them very well before adding them to them to the pan.

-Some supermarkets have their own straight to wok noodles too but I find them hard to break off in the wok.
+Some supermarkets have their own ‘straight to wok’ noodles too but I find them hard to break off in the wok.
 I often have to add water to the wok to soften them and then break them off bit by bit, then again the noodles tend to be quite soggy.
 But AMOY straight to wok noodles really are ready to cook.
 You can put the whole thing into the wok and they’ll cook nicely!

 Ingredients